+Description Cost

+LimnoTech (Data Valid 10,000

+Fish Sampling

-Description Cost LimnoTech (Data Validation and Report) 10,000 Fish Sampling 19,080 Parameter Number of Samples Number of QA Samples Total Number of Samples Samples Samples Lab Subtotal PCB Congeners, lipids and % moisture 30 2 32 1100 35,200 Project Grand Total \$64,280
+Parameter Number of Samples Number of QA Samples Total Number of Samples Cost Per Sample

+PCB Congeners, lipids and % moisture 30 3 33 1100 36,300

+\$65,380

-Cost per sample includes processing of fish tissue, chemical analysis and providing a level IV data package and an electronic data deliverable (EDD) suited for upload into the SRRTTF database.
+\Cost per sample includes processing of fish tissue, chemical analysis and providing a level IV data package and an electronic data deliverable (EDD) suited for upload into the SRRTTF database.

-QA samples include the analysis of duplicate samples.
-Two of the duplicates will be analyzed as separate aliquots from the same composite samples and will be given separate sample numbers.
+\\Three duplicate samples will be analyzed as separate aliquots from the same composite samples and will be given separate sample numbers.
+These duplicates are sometimes referred to as "split samples".
 In addition, the lab will perform two laboratory duplicates at no extra charge.